 Aortic angiography is a procedure that uses a special dye and x-rays to see how blood flows through the aorta.
 The aorta is the major artery leading out of the heart, and through your abdomen or belly.

-Angiography is an imaging test that uses x-rays and a special dye to see inside the arteries.
+Angiography uses x-rays and a special dye to see inside the arteries.
 Arteries are blood vessels that carry blood away from the heart.

-You will be asked to wear a hospital gown and sign a consent form for the procedure.
+You will wear a hospital gown and sign a consent form for the procedure.
 Remove jewelry from the area being studied.

 Tell your health care provider:

 - If you are pregnant

 - If you have ever had any allergic reactions to x-ray contrast material or iodine substances

 - If you are allergic to any medicines